AnyConnect VPN FAQ

-Currently the MSU VPN is run on a PPTP Windows server.
-The new VPN being implemented in the Fall of 2017 is Cisco AnyConnect.
+MSU's VPN is Cisco AnyConnect.
 The Cisco AnyConnect Secure Mobility client is available for almost all devices and platforms and will allow more MSU employees to work securely from any location at any time.

 Yes, you will need to download the AnyConnect Secure Mobility Client.
 Please visit http://www.montana.edu/uit/computing/desktop/vpn/index.html for instructions.

 Yes, the AnyConnect client needs admin rights to be installed, however subsequent updates will not need them.
 If you do not have admin privileges on your computer please contact your Departmental IT staff or the MSU Service Desk (994-1777 or email@example.com) for installation assistance.

 Yes, you must contact the UIT Service Desk to request access in addition to downloading the new AnyConnect Client .
 Contact the Service Desk at 994-1777 or firstname.lastname@example.org.